Notice-Green-GISD Board calls for Nov. Prop A election

 Kindergarten

-The kindergarten acceleration program tests students wishing to skip Kindergarten and be placed directly into first-grade.
-We strongly encourage all students to participate in kindergarten due to the social, developmental, emotional and academic benefits this grade level provides.
+A student who is 5 years of age on September 1 is eligible to apply for grade-level acceleration through kindergarten to enter 1st grade.
+The kindergarten acceleration program tests students wishing to skip kindergarten and be placed directly into first grade.
+We strongly encourage all students to participate in kindergarten due to social, developmental, emotional and academic benefits this grade level provides.

 To determine whether testing and possible placement in first grade are the best options, parents, students and staff should consider: